 Are there any Medicare rebates for vasectomy reversal?

 Yes.
 The Federal Government has recently reinstated Medicare rebates for vasectomy reversal.
 The Medicare rebate will however be less than the cost of your surgery.

 Are there any health rebates for vasectomy reversal?

 Yes, but this will depend entirely on the exact details of your health insurance policy.
 Generally the major benefit of being in a health fund is the rebate provided for the cost of the fees charged by the hospital.
 We advise that you check with your health fund in advance of your vasectomy reversal.

 This depends on where you have your vasectomy reversal performed, whether you have health insurance and what level of health insurance.
 Depending on these variables the cost of vasectomy reversal can vary.

-For those with health insurance the out of pocket expense for vasectomy reversal is between $3000 and $4,500 (depending on which hospital you choose).
-If you do not hold health insurance the out of pocket expense is between $7,200 and $9,600.
+For those with health insurance the out of pocket expense for vasectomy reversal is as low as $4,400 depending on your excess.
+If you do not hold health insurance but have medicare the out of pocket expense is approximately $7,800.
 A booking payment is due 4 weeks prior to your surgery.

 How do I pay?